Is Graphic Design a Good Career? Not sure what a graphic designer does? Want to know the pros and cons of being a graphic designer?

 It’s a very creative industry, and you can be really proud of the end products you have worked on.

-Graphic Designer Career Path: If you could start over and you were 22, but you know all you know now, would you do anything differently career-wise?
+Graphic Design as a Career: If you could start over and you were 22, but you know all you know now, would you do anything differently career-wise?

-Graphic Designer Career Path Part 3 -> Advice
+Is Graphic Design a Good Career Part 3 -> Advice

 You don’t need to know now where you will be in 10 years time; just do what feels right!